Wrongful Death Defendant in Florida: Damages, Exposure, and Asset Protection

 Florida’s homestead exemption protects the debtor’s primary residence from forced sale by a judgment creditor.
 The protection has no dollar limit and applies to up to half an acre within a municipality or 160 acres in unincorporated areas.
 A wrongful death judgment creditor cannot force the sale of the defendant’s home.

 Qualified retirement accounts—401(k) plans, IRAs, 403(b) plans, and pensions—are exempt from creditor claims under both federal ERISA protections and Florida statute.
-The defendant’s retirement savings remain protected even against a multi-million-dollar wrongful death judgment.
+Retirement savings remain protected even against a multi-million-dollar wrongful death judgment.

 Florida’s wage garnishment exemptions protect the income of a head of household from garnishment entirely.
 Non-head-of-household wages are subject to the federal 25% garnishment cap.